1) How do I pick up and drop off my child?

 3) Do you provide snacks?
 What types?

 We provide all snacks, unless your child has a life-threatening allergy.
 All students are served fresh fruit at least one day per week.
 We also provide cheese, crackers, cereal, pretzels and other similar nut-free snacks each day at snack time.

 4) Does VPCP include lunch?

 5) What special classes will my child attend and how often?

-Each child attends Chapel in the Sanctuary once per week with Miss Marnie, the Preschool Director.
-Each child also attends a Music and Movement class once per week with our dedicated Music and Movement teachers.
+Each child attends Chapel in the Sanctuary once per week.
+Each child also attends a Music and Movement class once per week with our dedicated Music and Movement teacher.

 6) Do the students go on field trips?

 We have in-house field trips a couple of times per year which may include Peter McCory, the One Man Band, a reptile expert, animal shows, storytellers, or magicians.
 We will resume this practice when we can safely hosts guests in the building.

 7) How do you handle discipline at school?